10 Industries that need Interactive Digital Signage

 Luring people into your show booth and encouraging them to dwell voluntarily - what else could be the primary objective of an exhibitor at a tradeshow?
 Interactive digital signage is a perfectly viable option for achieving precisely this for two main reasons: wow effect and deep engagement.
 Ideal installations can halt passersby’s steps with uniquely designed content displayed on screens of various forms, replacing boring printed handouts.
 When equipped with extensive content and various interactivity options such as motion sensors and tangible object recognition, exhibitors can offer a rich demonstration of their products and services beyond the physical limitations of the small space while keeping it fun and empowering.

 Are museums interesting places or just sleep-inducing places people go to out of obligatory sentiment?
 The good news is that an increasing number of museums around the world are adopting interactive digital experiences in an attempt to increase visitor count and to transform the space into something motivational and entertaining.
 After all, considering how the exhibition content at museums remains the same for a long period of time, there has to be an extra value to visit then to see the same content repeatedly.
-Interactive installations that are welcomed at museums include floor-to-ceiling interactive walls responsive to tactile, gesture, or object movements, interactive wayfinding kiosks, lift and learn experiments, and self orchestrated multimedia kiosks integrating VR/AR content.
+Museum digital signage and interactive installations are welcomed at museums include floor-to-ceiling interactive walls responsive to tactile, gesture, or object movements, interactive wayfinding kiosks, lift and learn experiments, and self orchestrated multimedia kiosks integrating VR/AR content.

 Our life is being reshaped around digital interactivity so shouldn’t workplaces keep up?
 The workplace is where communication and engagement matter.
 It is also the face of the brand for both employees and visitors.
-There are various ways to revamp the workplace environment with interactive digital signage: interactive whiteboard/brainstorming installations, voice-controlled presentations, showroom/lobby signage or walls, room booking systems, and office equipment control panels.
+There are various ways to revamp the workplace environment with workplace interactive digital signage: interactive whiteboard/brainstorming installations, voice-controlled presentations, showroom/lobby signage or walls, room booking systems, and office equipment control panels.
 Interactive digital signage can not only modernize the look of meeting rooms and common areas but also improve the efficiency and quality of information sharing as well as increased attention and engagement by members of the workplace.